tstfx/gitwork/readme.txt

-git is version control system
-git is free software
+git is version control system - haha git is free software